 I hope you enjoyed this article and that these essential oils help you deal with those pesky bug bites!
 Please remember to show your love to small businesses and source your essential oils from my favorite essential oil brand – Rocky Mountain Oils.

-You can source your carrier oils, other ingredients, and packaging at From Nature with Love.
+You can source your carrier oils, other ingredients, and packaging on Amazon.